GBADsInformatics/GBADsDPM.R/README.md

 2. Run the ```setup()``` function with a random seed (if desired).

+# Note

+The package should be run in RStudio,

 ## References

 Gilbert, W., Marsh, T.L., Jemberu, W.T., Chaters, G., Bruce, M., Steeneveld, W., Alfonso, J.S., Huntington, B. and Rushton, J. Measuring disease cost in farmed animals for the Global Burden of Animal Diseases: a model of the Animal Health-Loss Envelope.
 URL: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4472099.